-In this section, we will explain how an energy bound of the form \eqref{E:HIGHORDERNERGIES} allows us to derive sharp $L^{\infty}$ estimates for the solution variables at the lower derivative levels.
-We already stress that our proof fundamentally requires that we prove much less singular (with respect to $t$) estimates at the lower derivative levels compared to \eqref{E:HIGHORDERNERGIES}; here, we are thinking of \eqref{E:HIGHORDERNERGIES} as a ``very singular estimate'' in the sense that $A$ is large.
-In particular, at the lower derivative levels, we must prove estimates for the perturbed $k_{IJ}$ and $e_0 \psi$ variables showing that they are not more singular than their Kasner analogs, which blow up like $t^{-1}$.
+In this section, we will explain how the availability of a high order energy bound of the form \eqref{E:HIGHORDERNERGIES} allows us to derive sharp $L^{\infty}$ estimates for the solution variables at the low derivative levels.
+We already stress that our proof fundamentally requires that we prove much less singular (with respect to $t$) estimates at the low derivative levels compared to \eqref{E:HIGHORDERNERGIES}; here, we are thinking of \eqref{E:HIGHORDERNERGIES} as a ``very singular estimate'' in the sense that $\blowupexp$ is large.
+In particular, at the low derivative levels, we must prove estimates for the perturbed $k_{IJ}$ and $e_0 \psi$ variables showing that they are not more singular than their Kasner analogs, which blow up like $t^{-1}$.
 To keep the presentation short, in most of the rest of Sect.\,\ref{subsec:pf.overview}, we will focus only on the estimates for $e_I^i$, $k_{IJ}$, and $\upgamma_{IJB}$; the estimates for the scalar field can be obtained in a similar fashion.
-Moreover, we again highlight that we derive control of the connection coefficients at the lower derivatives levels by relying on the structure coefficients $S_{IJB} := \upgamma_{IJB} + \upgamma_{JBI}$ (whereas for the energy estimates at the high derivative levels, we can work directly with the connection coefficients $\upgamma_{IJB}$).
-Finally, we note that our discussion here will mainly concern the analysis away from symmetry under the stability condition \eqref{Kasner.stability.cond}.
+Moreover, we again highlight that we derive control of the connection coefficients at the low derivative levels by relying on the structure coefficients $S_{IJB} := \upgamma_{IJB} + \upgamma_{JBI}$ (whereas for the energy estimates at the high derivative levels, we can work directly with the connection coefficients $\upgamma_{IJB}$).
+Finally, we note that our discussion here will mainly concern the analysis away from symmetry under the sub-criticality condition \eqref{Kasner.stability.cond}.